FEWD-4-17-23/curriculum/README.md

 You will work on your project throughout the course in your homework and in-class assignments.
 You will present your project work twice: in a midpoint presentation and a final presentation.

 Your final project will be graded according to these criteria found here, and you’ll receive qualitative feedback from your classmates and instructors.
 Completing and submitting your final project is a requirement for graduation.
 Final projects should be “submitted” by providing the links to both the live github pages site and the github repo.

+For inspiration you can check <a href="https://www.lifedebugger.dev/" target="_blank" rel="noopener noreferrer">www.lifedebugger.dev</a>

 # What We Expect From You
 Graduation Requirements